mkorthof/freenom-script/README.md

 ### Installation

-Note this shell script requires "Bash"
+Note that this shell script requires "Bash"

 1) Suggested installation location: "/usr/local/bin"
 2) Edit "freenom.sh" and set your email and password which you use to sign-in to freenom.com